Pips Answer for Thursday, August 21, 2025

 Looking at my set, the [5,0] domino was the perfect fit to place there.
 The 'unequal' region across the top three cells was a fun logic puzzle; I had to make sure the numbers from the [1,1], [1,5], and [6,5] dominoes didn't repeat in that specific zone.

-Nyt Pips hard answer for 2025-08-21
+NYT Pips hard answer for 2025-08-21

-Answer for 2025-08-21
+Complete answer for 2025-08-21 (Hard)

 Finally, the Hard puzzle was a real test of patience.
 The 'equals' regions are shaped like crosses, meaning every cell in that group has to have the exact same number of pips.